lylemoffitt/fast_List/README.md

 Motivation
 ----
-This class was created as a part of my Sr. Design project.
+This class was created as a part of my arduino-based Sr. Design project.
 I needed to be able to organize arbitrarily sized data in a uniform fashion, but couldn't afford the processing overhead (or memory requirements) of heap allocation.
 This class implements a quick 'n dirty (i.e. *simple*) version of the `STL::deque`.
 Instead of allocating memory on the heap, this class is designed to allocate on the stack.
 This alteration means that memory can be allocated at the initialization phase of my run-time operations, and never dealt with again.
 Using stack-based allocation also gives me constant run-time complexity for a number of algorithmic operations; that is what is most important.

 Design
 ---